apache/nuttx/configs/samd20-xplained/README.txt

        This is clearly some issue with initializing, un-initializing, and then re-initializing.
 If you want to fix this, patches are quite welcome.

-    STATUS/ISSUES:

-    1. The FLASH waitstates is set to 2 (see include/board.h).
-According to the data sheet, it should work at 1 but I sometimes see crashes when the waitstates are set to one (about half of the time) (2014-2-18).

-    2. Garbage appears on the display sometimes after a reset (maybe 20% of the time) or after a power cycle (less after a power cycle).
-I don't understand the cause of of this but most of this can be eliminated by simply holding the the reset button longer and releasing it cleanly (then it fails maybe 5-10% of the time, maybe because of button chatter?)
-(2014-2-18).

-       - The garbage is not random:  It is always the same.
-       - This is not effected by BAUD rate.
-Curiously, the same garbage appears at different BAUD settings implying that this may not even be clock related???
-       - The program seems to be running normally, just producing bad output.

-    3. SPI current hangs so not much progress has been made testing the I/O1 module.
-The hang occurs because the SPI is waiting for SYNCBUSY to be cleared after enabling the SPI.
-This even does not happen and so causes the hang.

-       Another note:  Enabling the SPI on SERCOM0 also seems to interfere with the USART output on SERCOM4.
-Both symptoms imply some clock- related issue.

-       The configuration suggests CONFIG_MMCSD_HAVECARDDETECT=y, but as of this writing, there is no support for EIC pin interrupts.

-    4. OLED1 module is untested.
-These instructions were just lifted from the SAM4L Xplained Pro README.txt file.